How do I start the progestin-only pill?

 How do I skip my period on the pill?

 If you use progestin-only pills containing norethindrone (also called POPs or mini-pills) you can’t skip periods because there is no placebo week with these pills.
 You are already taking an active pill every day and you must continue to do that for them to work.
-People on these pills usually experience very light periods, so there isn’t really anything to skip.
-Slynd, the drospirenone pill, is packaged as 21 active pills followed by 7 placebo pills.
-We do not know whether skipping periods is possible yet because the pill is too new.
-We don’t recommend it at this time.
+People on these pills usually experience light bleeding, so there isn’t really anything to skip.